Rayerdyne/OOP-project/src/be/uliege/straet/oop/gui/README.md

 | Edit filter   | Press '`e`' key when dragging the filter.
 Note that editing the filter properties depends on the filter's type |
 | Connect filters | Click the `Connection` button in the tool bar, or press '`space`' to begin the drawing of a connection |

+Note that when placing a new filter, it will have default variables values (e.g. an integrator filter with a default sampling frequency of 44100 Hz).
+In particular, composite filters are initialized with a empty filter, so that they're invalid.
+Thus, you must specify a file.

 ## 2- Connecting filters
 Of course, to construct the filter, you will need to connect the sub-filters between them.
 To do so, click the `Connection` button in the tool bar, or simply press '`space`' to begin the drawing of a new connection.